Fractional Edgeworth expansions for one-dimensional heavy-tailed random variables and applications: Results

 \subsection{Potential kernel estimates for long-range random walks}

-The next Theorem \ref{thm-Green} presents potential kernel estimates for long-range random walks with admissible law $p_X(\cdot)$.
+Theorem \ref{thm:Green} presents potential kernel estimates for long-range random walks with admissible law $p_X(\cdot)$.
 It exemplifies that repairing distributions provides good potential kernel expansions.
 This will be proven in Section \ref{sec:Green}.
-Note that the results in this Section hold for $\alpha \in [1,2)$.
-For further considerations on $\alpha < 1$, we refer to Section \ref{sec-final}.
+Note that the results in this section hold for $\alpha \in (2/3,2)$.
+For further considerations on $\alpha \le 2/3$, we refer to Section \ref{sec:general}.
+Unfortunately, as our techniques require several cancellations, we are only able to proceed in the symmetrical case.